The best cots, cribs and cot beds for safe sleeping

 Cons

-• No space for storage under the bed which may be an issue for smaller spaces
+• No space for storage under the bed, which may be an issue for smaller spaces

-• Mattress sold separately but this is a standard size and easy to find
+• Mattress sold separately, but this is a standard size and easy to find

 Best cot bed for storage

-The Mamas&Papas Franklin Cot Bed won Gold in the Best Cot, Crib or Moses Basket category in our 2022 Mother&Baby Awards.
+The Mamas&Papas Franklin Cot Bed won Gold in the Best Cot, Crib, or Moses Basket category in our 2022 Mother&Baby Awards.

 For a cot bed that stands the test of time, look no further than the Mamas&Papas Franklin Cot Bed.
 A Gold award winner in the 2022 Mother&Baby awards, it’s still as popular as ever with parents.
 This cot bed will see you through from newborn to around 4 years old.
-The two mattress heights allow it to grow with your baby, so it can be raised when your baby is newborn, making it easier to place them into the cot.
+The two mattress heights allow it to grow with your baby, so it can be raised when your baby is newborn, making it easier to place it into the cot.
 When they become more mobile, the lower setting makes it safer, so you don’t need to worry about them climbing out.
 Our testers also loved the added features, such as the useful drawer which mum tester Katrina pointed out “has a soft close function which is much better than some cheaper cots with drawers”.
 It also boasts hanging rails which are useful for hanging clothes, muslin cloths or blankets, while the anti-bite plastic strip along the top of the cot protects the top rails from teeth.

 We tested this product as part of the Mother&Baby Awards 2022, where it won Bronze for Best Cot, Crib or Moses Basket.